The list of deepest sinkholes of the world

-Below is list of the most impressive sinkholes in the world.
+Below is list of the most impressive sinkholes of the world.
 When referring to it, please remember:

 - List includes naturally formed sinkholes known to Wondermondo which are well pronounced (f.e.
 NOT included gently sloping valleys e.g. mega-dolines) and at least 150 m deep.